Amazon delivery driver dies after train hits van at level crossing

 “No one else was injured in the incident.
 We are working hard to reopen the line later this evening and expect to run a full service tomorrow.”

-Replacement buses are currently running between Gillingham and Faversham and Sittingbourne and Sheerness-on-Sea with the line still blocked, while ticket acceptance was in place on other Southeastern high-speed trains, Thameslink and Fast Track buses, Mr Davidson said.
+Replacement buses were running between Gillingham and Faversham and Sittingbourne and Sheerness-on-Sea with the line still blocked, while ticket acceptance was in place on other Southeastern high-speed trains, Thameslink and Fast Track buses, Mr Davidson said.

 Passengers on the train involved in the crash were transferred on to another train and taken to Sittingbourne for onward travel.